 Intent

-During their time at Gusford Primary School, it is our intent that children will experience a rich and varied History curriculum that allows them to understand the complexity and diversity of past societies and how their changes and achievements have shaped the world around us now.
-Our children will acquire subject knowledge about key historical time periods in Britain and the wider world, as well as subject skills to ‘work historically’, principally, chronology, continuity and change, cause and consequence, similarity and difference, significance and interpretation.
+During their time at Gusford Primary School, it is our intent that every child will experience a rich and varied History curriculum that allows them to understand the complexity and diversity of past societies and how their changes and achievements have shaped the world around us now.
+Our children will acquire subject knowledge about historical time periods in Britain and the wider world.
+In addition, they will develop subject skills to ‘work historically’, principally understanding chronology, continuity and change, cause and consequence, similarity and difference, significance and interpretation.
+Running through our curriculum are reoccurring key concepts that highlight important commonalities of human societies throughout history.
+Our curriculum is organised to offer children of all abilities the opportunity to maximise their learning through a sequence of broadly chronological learning units that also utilises links with other subjects to enhance their learning experiences.

 Implementation